 Industries Environmental Documents

-FERC Staff Issues the Draft Environmental Impact Statement for the Northeast Supply Enhancement Project (CP17-101-000)
+FERC Staff Issues the DEIS for the Northeast Supply Enhancement Project (CP17-101-000)

 Issued March 23, 2018

 The staff of the Federal Energy Regulatory Commission (Commission or FERC) has prepared a draft environmental impact statement (EIS) for the Northeast Supply Enhancement Project (NESE Project or Project) proposed by Transcontinental Gas Pipe Line Company, LLC (Transco) in the above-referenced docket.
 The Project would provide about 400,000 dekatherms per day of natural gas to end use residential and commercial customers in the New York City area.

 The draft EIS addresses the potential environmental effects of the construction and operation of the following Project facilities:

 - 10.2 miles of 42-inch-diameter pipeline loop in Lancaster County, Pennsylvania (the Quarryville Loop);